Artificial Intelligence

 Hallucination

-In regards to AI, a hallucination refers to computer-generated information that is not factual.
+In regard to AI, a hallucination refers to computer-generated information that is not factual.
 Generative AI works by responding to patterns, thereby producing results that may not be accurate (Mair, 2023).

 Prompt